master-ti-rax/.github/profile/README.md

 ## How to Contribute

-We welcome contributions from the open-source community, including code improvements, feedback on user experience, and participation in the validation process.
+We welcome contributions from the community, including code improvements, user experience feedback, and validation process participation.

 ## License
 This project is licensed under the GNU General Public License v3.0 License - see the [LICENSE](https://github.com/master-ti-rax/.github/blob/main/LICENSE) file for details.